How can I help?

 Current teaching

-Gráinne teaches on modules at all levels of the undergraduate History degree including:
+Gráinne teaches on the Wider World strand of the undergraduate History degree, including on modules:

 • Trade, Colonisation and Empire

-For more information about or to express interest in studying on the MA Social History you can contact her at g.goodwin@leedsbeckett.ac.uk
+For more information about or to express interest in studying on the Politics and International Relations pathways you can contact her at g.goodwin@leedsbeckett.ac.uk